 I believe that travel and education are two of the most important things in life.
 Travel challenges everything you ever thought was normal.
 It tests you as a person, forces you to adapt to new ways, and therefore inspires growth and self development.
 And with nationalism on the rise, travel is more important now than ever.
 We need fewer citizens of countries and more citizens of Earth, because the entire planet is our home, and the global populous are our neighbors.
 We may all be from different places, have different backgrounds and beliefs and values, but that is what makes us interesting and also what makes us human.
 Our differences should be celebrated, not discriminated.
-I want to understand where people are coming from and see things from other perspectives, in an effort to be a better citizen.
+I want to see things from other perspectives in order to understand where people are coming from, in an effort to be a better citizen.

 Through my travels I have discovered how incredibly fortunate I am to have had the hand I was dealt at birth.
 Unfortunately, in many places, education is not a right but a privilege.
 It should be more highly valued and more freely given.
 I would love to be part of bringing it to other people.
 Knowledge and the means for self sufficiency are empowering.